gocd/docs.go.cd/gocd_on_kubernetes/designing_a_cd_pipeline/creating_a_deploy_pipeline.md

     ![](../../resources/images/gocd-helm-chart/deploy_add_job.png)

 6. Introduce the pipeline `build_and_publish_image` as a material called `upstream`.

+    *Tip: Choose the option 'Pipeline' in the 'Add Material' dropdown under the Materials tab.*

     We want to add the earlier pipeline to build the app as a dependency as we want this pipeline to run only after the docker image is built.